 During the 2014 indoor campaign, the men's squad had 11 athletes earn American Athletic Conference All-Conference honors.
 At American Indoor Track and Field Championship, the team placed fourth overall in the standings with Pauls Pujats (pole vault), Luis Hanssler (Heptathlon) and Georgio Lynwood (High Jump) all winning individual conference titles.
 Pujats, Hanssler and Lynwood's performances also established new conference indoor meet records.
 Pujats eventually took third in the pole vault at the 2014 NCAA Indoor Championship earning All-American first team honors.

 On the women's side of indoor competition, the Lady Tigers continued to set program-records and get stronger as the season progressed.
 At the inaugural American Athletic Conference Indoor Track and Field Championship, four Lady Tigers earned podium finishes and American Athletic Conference All-Conference honors.

 Just as impressive last season was the program's accomplishments in the classroom.
-Both the men's and women's squads received United States Track and Field and Cross Country Coaches Association (USTFCCCA) All-Academic Teams honors, with four student-athletes -- Monica Mason, Laura Toldy, Cyarra Wells, Tom Willcox -- receiving USTFCCCA individual recognition.
+Both the men's and women's squads received the 2014 United States Track and Field and Cross Country Coaches Association (USTFCCCA) All-Academic Teams honors, with eight student-athletes (four women and four men) receiving USTFCCCA individual recognition.